VisCoder2: Building Multi-Language Visualization Coding Agents: Limitations

-While VisCode2 represent a significant step toward building reliable multi-language visualization coding agents, the VisCode-Multi-679K is still imbalanced: common ecosystems such as \texttt{Python} and \texttt{Vega-Lite} are well represented, whereas symbolic and domain-specific languages have far fewer examples.
-This uneven distribution may bias models toward dominant languages and limit generalization in low-resource cases.
-VisPlotBench currently supports eight languages; expanding benchmark coverage to a broader set of visualization frameworks would enable more comprehensive evaluation and reduce the risk of overfitting to the existing taxonomy.
+VisCode-Multi-679K and VisPlotBench take a step toward more reliable multi-language visualization coding agents, but several limitations remain.
+First, the training corpus is imbalanced across languages: high-resource ecosystems such as \texttt{Python} and \texttt{Vega-Lite} are well represented, whereas symbolic and domain-specific languages have far fewer samples, which may bias models toward dominant languages.
+Second, VisPlotBench currently covers eight visualization languages; extending it to additional frameworks and languages would provide broader coverage and enable more comprehensive evaluation.

 \phantomsection \DoToC